tuva-health/docs/docs/data-quality/atomic-level.md

 ### Primary Key

 The most basic check we perform on any table is a primary key check.
 This ensures the data in this table is at the proper grain.
 Modern data warehouses (e.g. Snowflake) don't always enforce primary keys.
 If the primary key isn't set properly this could cause downstream queries to explode in size and number of records.

-The primary key on the `eligibility` table is comprised of 4 fields: `patient_id`, `enrollment_start_date`, `enrollment_end_date` and `data_source`.
+The primary key on the `eligibility` table is comprised of 4 fields: `memner_id`, `payer`, `plan`, `enrollment_start_date`, and `enrollment_end_date`.
 Query the following table to check whether your data has any duplicate records across these fields.
 The `duplicate_records` column in this table should equal 0 for every table.
 If it's not you have a primary key problem to fix.

 ```sql
 select *